-Clean Air Partners sponsored its eleventh annual poster and slogan contests for students in grades 4 through 8 residing in the Baltimore-Washington region.
+Clean Air Partners sponsored its twelfth annual poster and slogan contests for students in grades 4 through 8 residing in the Baltimore-Washington region.
 Clean Air Partners continued to reach students through the contests promoting inter-disciplinary learning.
 Students were challenged to develop themes relative to air quality.
 Teachers were encouraged to invite the Education Program Manager into their classroom and use the On the Air curriculum to provide the students with the necessary background knowledge to design engaging slogans and posters.

 Clean Air Partners had a successful summer outreach program.
 The hiring of teacher fellows enabled Clean Air Partners to increase the dissemination of the On the Air program during the months of June, July, and August.
-The Education Program Manager and the fellows worked with over 3,000 youngsters from kindergarteners to tweens in summer camps, summer schools, and recreation centers throughout Virginia, Maryland, and Washington DC, as well as Baltimore City.
+The Education Program Manager and the fellows worked with 2,800 youngsters from kindergarteners to tweens in summer camps, summer schools, and recreation centers throughout Virginia, Maryland, and Washington DC, as well as Baltimore City.
+Clean Air Partners partnered with Casey Trees and their Tree Wise Summer Youth program providing fun air quality activities.

-Clean Air Partners conferred twenty-three awards for best science fair project addressing air quality and climate change in Baltimore, Fairfax, Alexandria, Falls Church and Arlington, Frederick, Montgomery, Prince George's, Prince William County and Washington D.C.
+Clean Air Partners conferred nineteen awards for best science fair project addressing air quality and climate change in Baltimore, Fairfax, Alexandria, Falls Church and Arlington, Frederick, Montgomery, Prince George's, Prince William County and Washington D.C.
 The objective of the science fair awards is to encourage and reward students who achieved a high level of proficiency in using the scientific method to test hypothesis related to air quality or climate change as well as to bring awareness of Clean Air Partners' work in the schools to the science education community.

-FY 2020 PRIORITIES
+FY 2021 PRIORITIES

-Priorities for FY 2020 include -
+Priorities for FY 2021 include -

-- Communicating the health affects of ground-level ozone and particle pollution and related "calls-to-action" to individuals, organizations, media, meteorologists, and school children. - Communicating daily forecasts and real-time air quality to enable residents to change behaviors to protect their health and improve the air. - Continuing to promote the use of the air quality curriculum in the District of Columbia, Maryland, and Northern Virginia schools and conducting outreach at summer schools and camps.
-Encouraging student participation through contests and science fairs. - Conducting initiatives, such as the summer campaign and lawnmower exchange event, to promote actions to improve the air.
+- Communicating the health effects of ground-level ozone and particle pollution and related "calls-toaction" to individuals, organizations, media, meteorologists, and school children. - Communicating daily forecasts and real-time air quality to enable residents to change behaviors to protect their health and improve the air.

+- Launching the redesigned curriculum and promote the use of the air quality curriculum in the District of Columbia, Maryland, and Northern Virginia schools and conducting outreach at summer schools and camps.
+Encouraging student participation through contests and science fairs. - Conducting initiatives, such as the summer campaign, Breathe Easy Concert, and Breathe Easy Emissions Challenge, to promote actions to improve the air.